haskell/cabal/CONTRIBUTING.md

 QA Notes
 --------

-Manual Quality Assurance (QA) is done manually to ensure that the changes impacting the command-line interface, wether it is adding or modifying a behaviour, are tested before being released.
+Manual Quality Assurance (QA) is performed to ensure that the changes impacting the command-line interface, whether adding or modifying a behaviour, are tested before being released.
 This allows us to catch UX regressions and put a human perspective into testing.

 Contributions that touch `cabal-install` are expected to include notes for the QA team.
 They are a description of an expected result upon calling `cabal-install` with